NEMA connector: Color code

-At least one manufacturer makes a yellow receptacle, which identifies it as corrosion-resistant.

 Break-away tabs

 Most duplex receptacles have metal tabs connecting the top and bottom receptacles.
 These tabs can be broken off to allow the top and bottom receptacles to be wired onto separate circuits.
 This may allow for one switched receptacle for a lamp, or for two separate supply circuits when heavy loads are anticipated.
 Two branch circuits may optionally share a common neutral wire terminating on duplex receptacles, a condition sometimes referred to as "split-wiring", "split-receptacle", or "half-split".

 Related standards

 The dimensions and configurations for NEMA connectors are given in ANSI/NEMA standard WD-6.
 Underwriters Laboratories maintains UL Standard 498, which specifies construction performance (e.g. durability, electrical safety, and fire-resistance) for NEMA connectors.
 These additional requirements allow connectors to be manufactured to be compliant with the National Electrical Code.
 The Defense Logistics Agency and General Services Administration maintain Federal Specification W-C-596 and its associated specification sheets.
 This specification references WD-6 and UL 498, and provides additional durability and electrical safety performance criteria for connectors intended for military use.